Mark Macapagal

-Mark P. Macapagal (born September 20, 1979 in Pampanga) is a Filipino professional basketball player.
+Mark P. Macapagal (born September 20, 1979 in Pampanga) is a Filipino former professional basketball player and politician.
 He last played with the Meralco Bolts.
 He plays the shooting guard and small forward positions.

+Basketball career

 After playing in Ginebra where he impressed many with his good outside shooting, Macapagal was involved in a four-team trade that sent him to Coca-Cola.

 In the 2009–10 season, he stepped up as the primary scorer for the Coca-Cola Tigers as he averaged 11 points, 1.8 rebounds, 1.9 assists in 25.5 minutes.
 However, his performance was not enough for Coca-Cola to advance to the playoffs.

+Political career

+Macapagal ran for municipal councilor in his native San Simon, Pampanga in 2019 and won.
+In 2020, Pampanga governor Dennis Pineda placed Macapagal, 5 other councilors, and the municipal mayor under preventive suspension for anomalies in regards to the town's purchase of land near the municipal hall.
+In 2022, Macapagal ran for vice mayor but was defeated.
+In 2024, the Department of the Interior and Local Government ordered Macapagal to pay fines equivalent to the six month salaries due to simple neglect of duty and simple misconduct.
+In 2025, he ran again for municipal councilor as independent and won.